$R^3_{\lambda}$ inspired black holes: Event horizon(s) and Hawking radiation

 \section{Event horizon(s) and Hawking radiation}

+Before we begin this section, let us summarize the expectations for black holes in $R_\lambda^3$.
+Theories in this space have two (dual) properties – both the notion of a point and infinite energies are absent.
+The black holes should be unable to shrink to a point and their temperature should be prevented from reaching infinite values.
+Such properties have also been observed in general studies of regular black holes \cite{rev3,rev4,rev7,rev8,rev11,rev12,rev13,rev14, rev5,rev10} or NC inspired black holes with a different choice of $\rho$ \cite{Nicolini}{}.

-Event horizons are solutions of the equation $g_{00}(r) = 0$.
+Event horizons are solutions of the equation $g_{tt}(r) = 0$.
 For an ordinary Schwarzschild black hole there is only a single solution $r=2M$, now there are two, one or zero solutions, depending on the value of $M$ (see Figure 1).
 In the case there are two, let us denote them $r_-, r_+$ ($r_- < r_+$).
+Existence of multiple horizons is a general property, see for example the aforementioned references on regular black holes.

 When the mass is large ($M\gg\lambda$), there are two horizons, one near the singularity ($r_- \approx 0$) and the other near the classical horizon ($r_+ \approx 2M$).
 As $M$ gets smaller, these two surfaces move towards each other and meet for $M=:M_0$ at $r=:r_0$.
-We call a black hole with the mass $M_0$ and a single horizon at $r_0$ minimal, since for any smaller $M$ there is no horizon at all, minimal black hole is the smallest (and lightest) possible black hole.
+A black hole with the mass $M_0$ and a single horizon at $r_0$ is minimal, since for any smaller $M$ there is no horizon at all, minimal black hole is the smallest (and lightest) possible black hole.
 The values of $M_0,r_0$ can be obtained numerically

 The Hawking temperature of a minimal black hole is zero.
-This follows from the fact that it is proportional to the surface gravity at the (outer) horizon $\kappa = - \frac{g_{00}'(r_0)}{2}$, which has to be zero, since $g_{00}(r)$ reaches its maximum there.
+This follows from the fact that it is proportional to the surface gravity at the (outer) horizon $\kappa = - \frac{g_{tt}'(r_0)}{2}$, see \cite{Hawking}{}, which has to be zero, since $-g_{tt}(r)$ reaches its minimum there.
 The black hole becomes frozen and evaporation ceases when the minimal mass $M=M_0$ is reached.

 Note that infinite temperatures are avoided (Figure 2).
 From a dimensional analysis we can see that the maximal reached temperature (denoted $T_m$) is proportional to $\lambda^{-1}$.
-To find the constant of proportionality, let us first factorize out the mass from $g_{00}$
+To find the constant of proportionality, let us first factorize out the mass from $g_{tt}$

 where $\tilde{g}(r)$ does not depend on $M$.
-At the (outer) horizon $\tilde{g}(r_+) = \frac{1}{M}$, and
+At the (outer) horizon $\tilde{g}(r_+) = M^{-1}$, and

 This is, up to a multiplicative constant, equal to the Hawking temperature.
-To find $r_+$, for which this achieves extremum we need to solve $\partial_{r_+} g'_{00}(r_+) =0$.
-This can be, again, done numerically (choosing $\lambda=1$), finding that the extremum is reached as $g'_{00}(r_+ \stackrel{.}{=}6.54) \stackrel{.}{=} - 0.12$.
+To find $r_+$, for which this achieves extremum we need to solve $\partial_{r_+} g'_{tt}(r_+) =0$.
+This can be, again, done numerically (choosing $\lambda=1$), finding that the extremum is reached as $g'_{tt}(r_+ \stackrel{.}{=}6.54) \stackrel{.}{=} - 0.12$.
 Plugging this into the relation for the temperature we obtain

 It can be observed in Figure 2 that the temperature grows very rapidly for $M \gtrsim M_0$.
 It is therefore interesting to investigate what happens after adding a small mass $\delta M \ll M_0$ into a minimal black hole.